rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/ciphers.rst

 recommended.

 .. warning::
-   The ``default`` profile is a more general cipher that allows for the most clients.
-This profile is only updated for larger vulnerabilities.
-Other ciphers are more restrictive for specific security needs.
+   The ``default`` profile is a general cipher suite that is designed to accommodate the largest number of possible clients.
+To accomplish this goal while still providing a base level of security, the ``default`` cipher suite will be updated from time to time to mitigate major vulnerabilities.
+   Other cipher profile suites will be added to accomodate specific security requirements for environments that require stricter compliance.

 You can view the list of ciphers enabled on a particular load balancer by using the :ref:`List ciphers <get-list-configured-ciphers>` API.